 Flammable chemicals, or chemical mixtures that need to be stored below room temperature, must be stored in UL-listed flammable material storage refrigerators or freezers.
 These refrigerators and freezers are specifically designed by the manufacturer to have non-sparking interiors.
-Explosionproof refrigerators are designed to prevent ignition of flammable vapors or gases that may be present inside but also outside the refrigerator.
+Explosion-proof refrigerators are designed to prevent ignition of flammable vapors or gases that may be present inside but also outside the refrigerator.
 This type of refrigerator must be used in locations where a flammable atmosphere may develop at some time in the room, such as solvent dispensing rooms.
 All laboratory refrigerators and freezers must be prominently labeled with a warning sign indicating whether it can be used for flammable or non-flammable storage.
 For these warning signs or information regarding a flammable storage refrigerator purchase, contact EH&S at 206.685.0341.
-For more information refer to the webpage on flammable storage refrigerators.
+Refer to the Lab Refrigerators and Freezers focus sheet for more information.